jamesjoshuahill/git-co-author/README.md

 # git-co-author

-Easily add `Co-authored-by` trailers to the commit template.
+Easily use `Co-authored-by` trailers to co-author commits.

 ```bash
 Usage: